ltadeut/ucd-hsk-anki-deck/README.md

 I was lazy to go one by one so I wrote a program to generate the Pinyin reading from the Chinese characters.
-It should be correct for the most part, but the reading is picked based on probability (more frequent readings in common speech take precedence), so it might not always be correct.
+It should be correct for the most part, but the reading is picked based on probability (more frequent readings in common speech take precedence) so there may be mistakes.

+I did a quick pass over them and they seemed correct enough.

 Use that to check your knowledge ;)